-A power converter located on the cabin side of the firewall, forward of the right instrument panel, reduces the aircraft's 28 VDC power to 12 VDC.
+A power converter, located on the cabin side of the firewall just forward of the right instrument panel, reduces the airplane's 28 VDC power to 12 VDC.
 This converter provides up to 10 amps of power to operate portable devices such as notebook computers and audio players.
-The power output connector (POWER OUTLET 12V -10A) is located on the center pedestal (refer to Figure 7-2).
+The power output connector (POWER OUTLET 12V -10A) is located on the center pedestal (Refer to Figure 7-2).

-For airplanes 18281742 and On, a second power outlet connector (POWER OUTLET 12V - 10A) is located in the right sidewall by the aft passenger seat.
-A switch located on the switch panel labeled "CABIN PWR 12V" controls the operation of the power outlets.
+A second power outlet connector (POWER OUTLET 12V - 10A) is located in the right sidewall by the aft passenger seat.
+A switch located on the switch panel labeled CABIN PWR 12V controls the operation of the power outlets.

-- Charging of lithium batteries may cause the lithium batteries to explode. - Take care to observe the manufacturer's power requirements prior to plugging any device into the 12 volt Cabin Power System connector.
+- Charging of lithium batteries may cause the lithium batteries to explode. - Take care to observe the manufacturer's power requirements prior to plugging any device into the 12 volt cabin power system connector.
 This system is limited to a maximum of 10 amps, or if equipped with two connectors 10 amps total. - Use caution with power/adapter cables in the cabin to avoid entangling occupants or cabin furnishings and to prevent damage to cables supplying live electric current. - Disconnect power/adapter cables when not in use.